mjarkk/mini-exec/README.md

 - *bug* git craches when it asks for a password/username
 - *todo* website where it's possible to directly download the executable
 - *todo* no way to manually execute actions via the cli, i'm for now not sure what to do with this.
+- *todo* windows support *(It probebly works on windows but there will be a view bugs like the program will see C:\ as a relative path from the current path)*